jbressle/Trie-This-Challenge/README.md

 * Include instructions as to how to run your solution
 * A User Interface is not required for successful completion of this task (no penalty if you include one, however)

 Fork this repository to implement your solution.
-When you are finished, submit a pull request containing your solution.
-Be sure that your solution contains instructions on how to execute the above commands.
+When you are finished, submit a pull request containing your Trie implementation and any supporting code.